10XGenomics/subset-bam/README.md

 `--out-bam (-o)`: A path to write the subsetted BAM file to.
 REQUIRED.

 `--cores`: Number of parallel cores to use.
+DEFAULT: 1.

 `--log-level`: One of `info`, `error` or `debug`.
 Increasing levels of logging. `Debug` mode is extremely verbose and will report on the fate of every single read.
 DEFAULT: error.

 `--bam-tag`: Change this to use an alternative tag to the default `CB` tag.
 This can be useful for subsetting BAMs from LongRanger.

 ## License
-VarTrix is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+`subset-bam` is licensed under the [MIT license](http://opensource.org/licenses/MIT).
 This project may not be copied, modified, or distributed except according to those terms.